 Participants in this summer school will get the opportunity to:

-• participate in a major archaeological project focused on the northern edges of the Roman Empire in Britain playing a full part in the excavations and gaining first-hand knowledge and experience of UK archaeological professional practice.
+• participate in a suite of projects focused on sites along the northern edges of the old Roman frontier in Britain playing a full part in excavations and standing building recording, gaining first-hand knowledge and experience of UK archaeological professional practice.

 • receive on-site seminars and workshops with expert visitors exploring matters of cutting edge concern in archaeology and cultural history.

-• have a full understanding of the archaeology of the military frontier of Roman Britain including Hadrian’s Wall and a wider appreciation of the archaeology and history of Northern England.
+• have a full understanding of the archaeology of the transformation of the military frontier of Roman Britain including Hadrian’s Wall in the early medieval and medieval eras and wider appreciation of the archaeology and history of Northern England.

-• be led by Durham’s Institute of Medieval Studies in classes to investigate medieval theory complimented by afternoon trips to examine practical examples of Medieval and early modern thought, design, architecture, and culture.
+• be led by Durham’s Institute of Medieval and Early Modern Studies in classes to investigate medieval theory complimented by afternoon trips to examine practical examples of Medieval and early modern thought, design, architecture, and culture.

 • explore the culture, heritage and history of the UK on a variety of cultural and social outings